divanvisagie/blog/content/post/docker/index.md

 sudo apt install openjdk-8-jre-headless
 ```

 Now If I wanted to run an application like [Zipkin](https://zipkin.io/pages/quickstart.html) for example.
 I would need to first install Java on this machine.
-However, I have another alternative.
-I could instead set up Docker and pull down a container with the application *and* all of its dependancies inside it and docker would know how to run it.
+However, I have an alternative; I could instead set up Docker and pull down a container with the application *and* all of its dependancies inside it and docker would know how to run it.

 So instead of running:
 ```bash